2022 Chornobaivka attacks: Continuation and reported death of two Russian generals (18 March–24 March)

-On 18 March, a new Ukrainian attack on Chornobaivka targeted the position of the 8th Guards Combined Arms Army, allegedly killing its commander, lieutenant general Andrey Mordvichev.
+On 18 March, a new Ukrainian attack on Chornobaivka targeted the position of the 8th Combined Arms Army, allegedly killing its commander, lieutenant general Andrey Mordvichev.
 Russian sources did not confirm his death and on 28 March, footage appeared showing Ramzan Kadyrov, Head of the Chechen Republic, meeting with Mordvichev and other commanders in Mariupol.
 Later, BBC News Russian confirmed Mordvichev was still alive.
 On 19 March, the next day, Ukraine again attacked Russian forces at Chornobaivka.
 Oleksiy Arestovych, adviser to the Office of the President of Ukraine, stated "Simply do not laugh.
 We caught them again in Chornobaivka.
 For the sixth time."
 Two days later, on 21 March, Ukrainian forces again attacked the airport, which Arestovych announced by saying "Get together.
 Now you will need all your courage.
 Chornobaivka.
 The seventh time."
 Satellite images obtained from Planet Labs by The New York Times showed that, as a result of continuous attacks, between 15 and 21 March, Russia had withdrawn most of its helicopters from Chornobaivka's airport to other airfields, although it still had ground units present at the airbase.

 The Russians were again attacked at the airport of Chornobaivka by Ukraine on 22 March, suffering casualties and equipment loss.
 Arestovych explained the incidents in the town by stating that Russian helicopters going from Crimea to Ukraine were seeing themselves being forced to use the airport of Chornobaivka in order to land due to a lack of alternatives for amassing troops on the area.
 However, as a result of Ukraine's flat terrain, Ukrainian forces were capable of easily attacking the Russian forces at Chornobaivka.
 The ninth incident in Chornobaivka took place on 23 March amid a new Ukrainian attack at the airport.
 Arestovych this time said that the Russian equipment that had been stored on it was less numerous than before.
 The following day, on 24 March, the Ukrainian army again attacked the Russian military at Chornobaivka.
 Arestovych said that, immediately after the Ukrainian attack, there was a big movement of troops over the nearby Antonovskiy Bridge, for which he claimed that the Russian troops had fled away.
 It was also claimed that a second Russian general was killed on Chornobaivka during this attack.
 If confirmed, the Ukrainian army would have killed lieutenant general Yakov Rezantsev, commander of the 49th Combined Arms Army.